 Long-Term Care Insurance (LTC)

-When you think “long-term care,” you probably think of elderly people in a nursing home.
-But 40 percent of the people receiving long-term care services are between the ages of 19 and 64.
+When you think “long-term care,” you may think of elderly people in a nursing home.
+However, 40 percent of the people receiving long-term care services are between the ages of 19 and 64.

 With nursing care costing an average of $75,000 annually (more in urban areas), long-term care needs can stretch the finances of almost any family.